maeveapadien28/qss20_finalproject/README.md

 ##### The notebooks below walk through exactly how I produced my results.
 They are intended to run in order, beginning with 00_pull.
 In this README file, each notebook is listed and explains what inputs it takes in, the output produced, and the general method behind the coding.
 *As stated above, this is a work in progress for Milestone 2 (8/18), and will be updated as I go*

+#### 00_pull_clean
+This notebook takes in raw data from each household survey.
+These files are downloaded directly from the DataFirst and SIDRA website as explained above.
+For South Africa, the notebook creates a new variable, a boolean "is_metro", and then keeps only the relevent columns for the rest of the project.
+That cleaned file is then saved as the output.
+For Brazil, since the data is in Portugese, I create new columns names in English, load the data, and create the same boolean as above.
+The datatable also has these footnotes that are irrelevent, so I drop them.
+I then save that cleaned file as the secondary output of this notebook.